spryker-sdk/integrator/README.md

 ```

 ## How it works
-1. Every time when the integrator is run it uploads recipes from `spryker-sdk/integrator-recipes` and uses the master branch.
-They are uploaded into this folder: `vendor/spryker-sdk/integrator/data/recipes/`.
+1. Every time the integrator runs it downloads recipes from `spryker-sdk/integrator-recipes` and uses the master branch.
+The recipes are downloaded into this folder: `vendor/spryker-sdk/integrator/data/recipes/`.
-2. It gathers the list of dependencies from `composer.json` and their uploaded versions from `composer.lock` of the project.
+2. It gathers the list of dependencies from `composer.json` and their installed versions from `composer.lock` of the project.
 3. The integrator checks manifests (recipes) versions and collect manifests that should be applied.
 4. All gathered manifest are applied to the project code.